nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 for some specific token types (`tokens` field in `operator_param` is `Some_tokens`) or for all token types (`tokens` field in `operator_param` is `tokens` parameter is `All_tokens`).

+If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_NOT_DEFINED"`.
+It is possible to update operators for a token owner that does not hold any token balances yet.

 Operator relation is not transitive.
 If C is an operator of B , and if B is an operator of A, C cannot transfer tokens that are owned by A, on behalf of B.